cable8mm/qr-images/README.md

   [2] png
   [3] svg

-# Type 0 to 3 what do you want
+# Type a number from 0 to 3 to indicate your preference.

 cd resources/export

 ls

-#Then you are able to generate qr images
+# After that, you can generate QR images.

 ...